dxfareed/.sol/README.md

 -- include just my solution to questions from base learn --

-use my solution as guide to solve the base learn tricky question :)
+use my solution as guide to solve the base learn tricky questions

+happy koding :)

 ## Basic Functions Exercise